 Denali National Park Stop on Alaska Railroad

-Another way to explore the park is by renting a bike, but if you’re feeling really adventurous and want to take in the beauty of Denali from above, book a flightseeing tour.
+Another way to explore the park is by renting a bike, but if you’re feeling adventurous and want to take in the beauty of Denali from above, book a flightseeing tour.

 From the bird’s eye view of a plane or helicopter, you’ll be able to appreciate the sprawling beauty of the tundra, vegetation, and glaciers underneath.

 How cool is that?!
 It was exceptionally cool – we were on some massive glaciers.
 It doesn’t get any colder than that!
 If you plan on spending more time near the water, you can go rafting in the Nenana River.
 You can either choose a guided tour where the guide commands the boat or book a tour where everyone gets hold of a paddle to navigate the boat themselves.

-Once you’ve soaked in enough of Denali, hop back on the railroad and head to the last stop – Fairbanks.
+Once you’ve soaked in enough of Denali Park, hop back on the railroad and head to the last stop – Fairbanks.
 It’s a 4-hour train ride that takes you through nature, including thick alpine forests and picturesque snow-dusted mountain ranges.

-Make sure you get the window seat and charge your phone’s battery fully because you’re going to want to capture a snap of every glacier and mountain you pass by.
+Make sure you get a window seat and charge your phone’s battery fully beforehand because you’ll want to capture a snap of every glacier and mountain you pass by.
 There’s also a great chance you’ll spot some of Alaska’s beautiful wildlife outside your window.

 If you want to cover Denali and Fairbanks, take the Denali Star for an epic full-day trip.
-It’s a 12-hour route making the journey every day in summer from Anchorage to Fairbanks, while another train makes the return journey at the end of the day.
-No matter if you’re coming or going, while you’re sitting in your carriage, gazing out of the window, you’ll find yourself surrounded by nature on all sides.
-If you’re lucky enough to be visiting the park on a clear day, you might catch the sight of Denali Mountain, which is the tallest mountain in North America.
+It’s a 12-hour route, making the journey every (summer) day from Anchorage to Fairbanks while another train makes the return journey at the end of the day.

+To give yourself a break from sitting, head over to the Denali National Park or catch a bite at the stops in Talkeetna and Wasilla.
+If you’re lucky enough to be visiting the park on a clear day, you might catch the sight of Denali, which is the tallest mountain in North America.
 Other key sights along the way include the Savage River and the Mountain Vista.

 If you plan to take a day trip from Anchorage, another good route is via the Glacier Discovery train since it offers a convenient round-trip from Anchorage to Whitter.
-The train stops at Girdwood for some time allowing you to take pictures or fortify yourself with a snack and some coffee before continuing your trip.
+The train stops at Girdwood for some time, allowing you to take pictures or fuel up with a snack and coffee before continuing your trip.

-This route, just like the one taken by the Denali Star, is also framed with views of the trees, lakes, rivers, and mountains that are just otherworldly in terms of beauty.
-It’s not very often that you find all the most stunning elements of temperate, sub-arctic, and arctic nature in one place, but that’s what makes the Alaska Rail Road unique.
-As for the trains themselves, they’re very comfortable, which is great since your butt will be planted on one for a while.
+Like the one taken by the Denali Star, this route is also framed with views of the Alaska Wilderness.
+The trees, lakes, rivers, and mountains are just otherworldly in beauty.

+You do not very often find all the most stunning elements of peaceful, sub-arctic, and arctic nature in one place.
+But that’s what makes the Alaska Rail Road unique.
+As for the Alaska train cars, they’re very comfortable, which is great since your butt will be planted on one for a while.